HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 ### Assumptions & dependencies
 <!-- Required -->

-*What capabilities / milestones do we expect to be in place at the beginning of work on this milestone?*
+*What capabilities / milestones do we expect to be in place by the completion of work on this milestone?*

 - [ ] **[API Planning](https://github.com/HHS/grants-equity/issues/):** Determines the language, framework, and deployment service used to build and host the API.
 - [ ] **[DB planning](https://github.com/HHS/grants-equity/issues/):** Determines the DMBS and hosting service used to store and manage the data serviced by the API.